 Introduction

-Urbanization has been increasing in recent years, with more and more people shifting towards cities.
-On the one hand, cities are expanding and attracting more people to live within them.
-On the other hand, the larger a city becomes, the more energy it consumes, and the more energy management and optimization are required [1].
-Urban Building Energy Modelling (UBEM) is a method used to optimize the energy consumption within urban areas, effectively analyzing the energy demands and consumption resulting from rapid urbanization and city development [2].
+The rapid expansion of urbanization is a major challenge of the current century.
+Man made environment is responsible for approximately 40% of the total co2 emissions at its highest point in 2019 and cities make up to 70% percent of the world gas emissions, including co2.
+Fortunately, the energy use intensity on the decline but at a very low rate, the efforts on optimizing and managing the energy usage are among the main contributing reasons on the reduction (cite, UBEM.io).
+Urban areas are expanding and the larger the expansion the higher the energy consumption, which require more energy management and optimization [1].

+One of the famous method for optimizing the energy consumption within urban areas is the Urban Building Energy Modelling (UBEM).
+It effectively analyzing the energy demands and consumption resulting from rapid urbanization and city development [2].
+It contains several tools to help cities use detailed data about building energy consumptions and environmental factors to make decisions about energy management and efficiency improvements at a city level.
+It has grown in recent years and is used for various purposes, including analyzining existing buildings, planning new buildings and upgrading some specific buildings (cite, UBEM.io).

 When discussing UBEM, the relationship between energy consumption and building design must be taken into account, particularly the external walls, and more specifically, the windows, which play a crucial role in transferring and transmitting energy.
-The window to wall ratio (WWR) is a key parameter in energy studies of buildings, it affects heating, cooling, lighting, and overall energy efficiency.
-It is crucial for designing energy efficient buildings and reducing environmental impact [1], [2].
+The window to wall ratio (WWR) is a key parameter in energy studies of buildings.
+It affects heating, cooling, lighting, and overall energy efficiency.
+WWR is crucial for designing energy efficient buildings and reducing environmental impact [1], [2].

 Building designs are often inaccessible, especially old drawings for old buildings.
 Therefore, performing energy simulations for existing buildings on a large scale, such as in cities, is challenging without accessible building designs.
 Facade measurements are time consuming and costly, particularly when building designs are unavailable.
-Analyzing building façade images and extracting useful information from them could help address this issue [1].
-Recently, various research approaches in segmenting facades and extracting useful information have been increasing, producing acceptable results with the utilization of modern machine/deep learning models for example [3], [4].
-This opens the door to leveraging these approaches, optimizing them and collecting useful information.
+Analyzing building façade images could help address this issue [1].
+Recently, various research approaches in segmenting facades have been increasing, producing acceptable results with the utilization of modern machine/deep learning models [3], [4].
+This opens the door to leveraging these approaches and optimizing them.

 Developing an automated solution for detecting windows and walls in large scale urban areas requires a diverse and extensive dataset of building facades.
 Such datasets should include images representing different types of buildings.
-Ensuring a variety of buildings in the dataset improves the solution's effectiveness [3].
-The objective is to develop a method for determining the window-to-wall ratio (WWR) for individual buildings and applying it in later stage as an input parameter in the energy simulation of buildings [4].
-The dataset used in this thesis consists of rectified images obtained from oblique aerial images thanks to municipalities of Soest and Dusseldorf [cite].
+Ensuring a variety of buildings in the dataset improves the automated solution's effectiveness [3].
+The Objective of the above mentioned work is to develop a method for determining the window-to-wall ratio (WWR) for individual buildings and applying it in later stage as an input parameter in the energy simulation of buildings [4].
+The dataset used in this thesis consists of rectified images obtained from oblique aerial images thanks to municipalities of Soest and Dusseldorf.

 Research Background